 - You are currently residing in the UK (or country where gambling is legal).

-- The ultimate bank account/card from which you want to deposit is based in a country that allows payments to gambling operators.
+- The bank account/card from which you want to deposit is based in a country that allows payments to gambling operators.

-- The payment method itself allows use for gambling related purposes (e.g. AmEx cannot be used, even with Apple Pay, see later)?
+- The payment method itself allows use for gambling related purposes (e.g. AmEx cannot be used, even with Apple Pay, see later).

 Using Apple Pay to Deposit

-Simply select Apple Pay as your payment method, enter the amount of money you would like to deposit and press pay.
-Your apple wallet will open on screen and from here you can select the card you would like to use, if you have multiple methods registered.
-Now place your thumb or finger on the fingerprint scanner to verify the transaction.
+Select Apple Pay as your payment method, enter the amount of money you would like to deposit and press pay.
+Your apple wallet will open on screen and from here you can select the card you would like to use if you have multiple methods registered, or move straight to verification if not.